Liucun, Beijing

 Liucun Town (Liúcūn Zhèn (流村镇, 流村鎮)) is a town in Changping District, Beijing, China.
 Located in the eastern foothill of the Taihang Mountain Range, Liucun shares border with Nankou Town to its northeast, Yangfang and Machikou Town to its east, Sujiatuo and Miaofengshan Towns to its southeast, Yanchi Town to its southwest, and Ruiyunguan Township to its northwest.
 As of 2020, it had 18,139 residents under its administration.

 History

 Administrative divisions

-In 2021, 28 villages constitued Liucun Town.
+In 2021, 28 villages constituted Liucun Town.
 They are listed below: